 In EMEA we have made good progress in improving diversity and inclusion as a whole and gender representation in particular.
 We know the financial services sector has work to do and we are committed to achieving lasting change.

 Our Diversity and Inclusion Group has been in place since 2013.
 The Group, reporting to the CEO and regional Executive Committee, champions best practice to ensure a workplace culture that reflects the diversity of our clients and employees.
 Over the past five years it has successfully driven change, with the following initiatives now embedded:

-- Education and training, including unconscious bias training
+- Education and training, including unconscious bias training for all hiring managers

-- Recruitment guidelines to ensure both male and female representation on candidate lists, and advance more qualified women to the interview phase
+- Recruitment guidelines to ensure both male and female representation on candidate lists and advance more qualified women to the interview phase

 - Mentoring to support career progression for more junior and mid-level employees

 - Support for and participation in industry-wide returners programmes